Poojaschavan97/IPL-Project-OG/README.md

 # IPL Data Visualizations

-This project provides an interactive web application for exploring and analyzing Indian Premier League (IPL) data.
-Built with Streamlit, it offers users insights into various aspects of the IPL, including matches, teams, players, venues, and winners.
+This project is an interactive web application developed using Streamlit, designed to provide comprehensive insights into the Indian Premier League (IPL).
+It encompasses sections for visualizations, predictions, and insights, allowing users to explore various aspects of IPL data.

 ## Table of Contents